nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

 Several base classes were defined to document processing of atom probe data with established algorithms:

-    :ref:`NXapm_hit_finding`:
-        A base class to describe hit finding algorithm.

-    :ref:`NXapm_volt_and_bowl`:
-        A base class to describe the voltage-and-bowl correction.

-    :ref:`NXapm_charge_state_analysis`:
-        A base class to document the resolving of the charge_state.

-    :ref:`NXapm_reconstruction`:
-        A base class to document the tomographic reconstruction algorithm.

-    :ref:`NXapm_ranging`:
-        A base class to document the ranging process.

-    :ref:`NXapm_msr`, :ref:`NXapm_sim`:
-        Respective base classes that serve as templates to compose the :ref:`NXapm` application definition from.

 These base classes are examples that substantiate that data processing steps are essential to transform atom probe measurements or simulations into knowledge.
 Therefore, these steps should be documented to enable reproducible research, if possible even numerical reproducibility of the results,